 Reviews 0 Write a Review!

 Can I get into Arkansas?
 These admission statistics provide an indication how difficult it is to get in and what your chances are.
-11,777 out of 18,984 applicants or 62% were admitted making Arkansas a moderately competitive school to get into with a good chance of acceptance if you meet the requirements.
-Academically, it has easy requirements for admission test scores.
+12,337 out of 20,542 applicants or 60% were admitted making Arkansas a moderately competitive school to get into with a good chance of acceptance if you meet the requirements.
+Academically, it has difficult requirements for admission test scores.
 University of Arkansas typically accepts and attracts B+ average high school students.
-Only 39% of those admitted chose to enroll in the school.
+Only 40% of those admitted chose to enroll in the school.

 What are the SAT and ACT requirements for students to be admitted to University of Arkansas and what score do you need to get in?
 The tables below describe the SAT and ACT test score percentile profile of the Fall 2015 starting class.

 Admission data indicates that Arkansas regularly accepts students with ACTs of 23 and above.
 We estimate the school accepting minimim ACT composite scores around 20 in some instances.
 Prospective students submitting an ACT composite of 26 or higher should be in the upper half of appliants - and students with a 28 and above have very competitive chances.
 Scoring well on the ACT is very important as 91 percent of applicants submit ACT scores to University of Arkansas.